onassar/PHP-JSON-Validation/README.md

 **Note** To limit the validator to one unsuccessful rule per validation flow, simply mark each rule&#039;s `failsafe` attribute as `true`.
-See documentation below for a detailed overview of the `failsafe` propery.
+See documentation below for a detailed overview of the `failsafe` property.

 Validation Pieces
 ===